rgrove/jamf-node-fork-performance/README.md

 ## Output

-The script will print a message as each worked process starts.
+The script will print a message as each worker process starts.
 After all processes have started, the script will report the total time taken to fork all worker processes.

 On a 2021 MacBook Pro with an M1 Pro processor, Node.js 20.17.0 typically finishes the benchmark in ~250 milliseconds when Jamf Protect is not enabled.
 With Jamf Protect enabled, the benchmark finishes in ~30 seconds.